Port-au-Prince: Domination of the filibustiers

 For more than 50 years, the area that is today Port-au-Prince saw its population drop off drastically, when some buccaneers began to use it as a base, and Dutch merchants began to frequent it in search of leather, as game was abundant there.
 Around 1650, French flibustiers, running out of room on the Île de la Tortue, began to arrive on the coast, and established a colony at Trou-Borded.
 As the colony grew, they set up a hospital not far from the coast, on the Turgeau heights.
 This led to the region being known as Hôpital.

 Although there had been no real Spanish presence in Hôpital for well over 50 years, Spain retained its formal claim to the territory, and the growing presence of the French flibustiers on ostensibly Spanish lands provoked the Spanish crown to dispatch Castilian soldiers to Hôpital to retake it.
 The mission proved to be a disaster for the Spanish, as they were outnumbered and outgunned, and in 1697, the Spanish government signed the Treaty of Ryswick, renouncing any claims to Hôpital.
-Around this time, the French also established bases at Ester (part of Petite Rivière) and Gonaïves.
+Around this time, the French also established bases at Ester (part of Petite Rivière) and Gonaïves Haiti is bordered to the east by the Dominican Republic, which covers the rest of Hispaniola, to the south and west by the Caribbean, and to the north by the Atlantic Ocean.
+Cuba lies some 50 miles (80 km) west of Haiti's northern peninsula, across the Windward Passage, a strait connecting the Atlantic to the Caribbean.
+Jamaica is some 120 miles (190 km) west of the southern peninsula, across the Jamaica Channel, and Great Inagua Island (of The Bahamas) lies roughly 70 miles (110 km) to the north.
+Haiti claims sovereignty over Navassa (Navase) Island, an uninhabited U.S.-administered islet about 35 miles (55 km) to the west in the Jamaica Channel.

 Ester was a rich village, inhabited by merchants, and equipped with straight streets; it was here that the governor lived.
 On the other hand, the surrounding region, Petite-Rivière, was quite poor.
 Following a great fire in 1711, Ester was abandoned.
 Yet the French presence in the region continued to grow, and soon afterward, a new city was founded to the south, Léogâne.